 Employers will probably only spend a few minutes looking at your portfolio, especially during the interview, so select your best work.

 You need to detach yourself emotionally from your past work in order to select the most relevant clippings: ask yourself which ones your interviewer will be most interested in seeing.

 Your ability to build a strong portfolio is a good reflection of you as a potential future employee in terms of organisation and presentation.

 If you have an online portfolio, it must be easy to navigate.
 Potential employers should be able to read your best work within two clicks.

-Finally, make it clear where and when the article was published.
+Make it clear where and when each article was published.

 Nobody wants a one-trick pony, so your journalism portfolio is the perfect platform to show you are comfortable covering a range of topics in an assortment of formats.